pkoa/strawberry-scripts/README.md

 # Strawberry scripts
-Scripts for handling music playback in the strawberry music player.
+Scripts for handling music playback and folder navigation in the strawberry music player.

 ## Reqs:
 * Strawberry